 - Demonstrate the ability to work in any health and social care setting in a culturally competent manner, which accommodates an understanding of the legal and regulatory frameworks of a respective setting, country and population - Demonstrate adequate knowledge about the main health concerns in populations across the European region and prevalent trends of managing common health conditions and diseases - Think and evaluate critically in the course of assimilating and applying knowledge and skills to any one specific care setting or type of patient / client - Deliver care as a safe independent practitioner in all areas of care delivery which the EU directive identifies, that is surgical and medical settings, community and primary health, child and maternity, mental health and geriatric settings.

 This programme is targeted at qualified nurses who have completed a nurse training programme outside the EU and are seeking to align their nursing qualification with the latest EU requirements for nurse education.

-Nurses who successfully complete this programme can apply for registration as a nurse with the Maltese Council of Nurses and Midwives.
+Nurses who successfully complete this programme can apply for registration as a nurse with the Maltese Council of Nurses and Midwives subject to other non-academic requirements determined by the Council.
 Nurses who successfully complete this programme can pursue CPD and further education opportunities which are available for registered nurses.

 Click here to access the Programme of Study applicable from 2021/2.